Weeks:

 | 7 | 8

-of what your actual assignment schedule will be this quarter.
-You
+only an approximation of what your actual assignment schedule will

-can use this schedule to get a good idea of what assignments are
+this quarter.
+You can use this schedule to get a good idea of what

-coming up next, and approximately when things will be due during
+assignments are coming up next, and approximately when things will

 exactly and in full detail what the class assignments are for that

-week, and when they are due.
-Those assignment messages in the classroom
+when they are due.
+Those assignment messages in the classroom will

 Week I